bmfrosty/SimpleBX/README.md

 The ELF fighter/mage is excluded for now.

 # First rules
 * The Referee is always right, and if they say that character creation works differently, then in their game character creation works differently.
-Same with everything else.
+* Same with everything else.
-* Something else

 # [Character Creation]()
 * Use a Tool to roll [Ability Scores](https://www.dolmenwood.necroticgnome.com/rules/doku.php?id=ability_scores#ability_modifiers1).
 * [I've created a tool for this](https://bmfrosty.github.io/SimpleBX/).
 Either run it with defaults (3d6 down the line) and create a character based on the rules on page 14 of the Classic Fantasy rules tome, or ask your Referee about alternate character creation.
-My suggestion would be to set requirements, prime requisites, and constitution to 9 and then take whatever it gives you first.
-You're referee may allow you to set them higher.
+    * My ***house rule*** would be to set requirements, prime requisites, and constitution to 9 and then take whatever it gives you first.
+    * Your referee may allow you to set them higher.

 # Starting Level

 * Characters typically start at level 1
 * Sometimes an adventure starts at a higher level or a referee will allow replacement characters to be generated at a higher level.
-* When this happens the Referee should probably not start all character types at that level, but instead should give them starting experience points equal to a Fighter at that level.
+* My ***house rule*** is when this happens the Referee should probably not start all character types at that level, but instead should give them starting experience points equal to a Fighter at that level.
+Magic Users end up starting lower level, while Clerics and Thieves start higher.

 # Rolling hit dice

 It is possible for hit dice to roll poorly to initially or eventually make a character barely viable or non-viable.
-This author therefore suggests the following:
+This author's ***house rule*** suggests the following:

 * At level 1 allow the player to reroll 1s on hit dice.
 * At level advancement, reroll all hit dice.